tigera/docs/calico-enterprise/getting-started/install-on-clusters/gke.mdx

 ### Concepts

+{% comment %} CE supports only GKE CNI, even though OS/Calico supports Calico CNI.
+Verified with Shaun, Casey, and Sujeet in 3.15.
+So docs will continue to be misaligned so be careful during merges.
+Note that OS support of Calico CNI is only in v1 of the dataplane; in v2, Cillium is the supported CNI.
+Another misalignment is that CE install docs list all platforms supported; OS/Calico lists of supported CNIs based on an opinionated view. {% endcomment %}

-{{site.prodname}} supports the Calico CNI with {{site.prodname}} network policy:
+{{site.prodname}} supports the GKE CNI with {{site.prodname}} network policy:

 The geeky details of what you get:
-{% include geek-details.html details='Policy:Calico,IPAM:Host Local,CNI:Calico,Overlay:No,Routing:VPC Native,Datastore:Kubernetes' %}
+{% include geek-details.html details='Policy:Calico,IPAM:Host Local,CNI:GKE,Overlay:No,Routing:VPC Native,Datastore:Kubernetes' %}

 ### Before you begin